show_page.php1 : in24c.jpg

 HISTORY: Firm, pedunculated dermal mass

 HISTOPATHOLOGIC DESCRIPTION: Haired skin: Expanding the dermis and elevating the overlying hyperplastic and focally ulcerated epidermis is an unencapsulated, pedunculated, moderately cellular neoplasm composed of spindle cells arranged in short, interlacing streams and bundles separated by moderate amounts of collagenous matrix.
 Neoplastic cells have indistinct cell borders, moderate amounts of eosinophilic cytoplasm that occasionally contains brown, globular pigment (melanin) and an oval to elongate nucleus with finely stippled chromatin and 1 variably distinct nucleolus.
-Anisocytosis and anisokaryosis are mild and mitotic rate is 1 per 2.37 mm2.
+Anisocytosis and anisokaryosis are mild and there are 1 per 2.37 mm2.
 Multifocally, there are individual or small nests of neoplastic cells within the epidermis (junctional activity).
 Multifocally within the dermis there are scattered macrophages with intracytoplasmic melanin.
 The epidermis is focally ulcerated with an overlying serocellular crust composed of cellular debris, degenerate neutrophils, hemorrhage, fibrin, and colonies of basophilic cocci.
-Subjacent to the crust within the superficial dermis there are increased numbers of small caliber blood vessels lined by reactive endothelium oriented perpendicular to the ulcer and perpendicular to abundant surrounding hypertrophied fibroblasts (granulation tissue).
+Subjacent to the crust within the superficial dermis there are increased numbers of small caliber blood vessels lined by reactive endothelium that is oriented perpendicular to the ulcer and perpendicular to abundant surrounding hypertrophied fibroblasts (granulation tissue).
 Rare apocrine glands are ectatic and surrounded by moderate numbers of lymphocytes, plasma cells, and fewer transmigrating neutrophils and macrophages (hidradenitis) and there is multifocal hemorrhage, fibrin and edema.
 The epidermis is hyperplastic, characterized by acanthosis, spongiosis, and rete ridge formation.

 MORPHOLOGIC DIAGNOSIS: Haired skin: Melanocytoma, miniature schnauzer, canine.